DevExpress-Examples/getting-started-with-devextreme-buttongroup/jquery/README.md

-# Getting Started with DevExtreme jQuery ButtonGroup
+# DevExtreme jQuery ButtonGroup - Getting Started

-This repository stores jQuery source code for the [Getting Started with ButtonGroup](https://js.devexpress.com/Documentation/Guide/UI_Components/ButtonGroup/Getting_Started_with_ButtonGroup/) tutorial.
+This repository stores the code examples of the jQuery ButtonGroup component for the [Getting Started with ButtonGroup](https://js.devexpress.com/Documentation/Guide/UI_Components/ButtonGroup/Getting_Started_with_ButtonGroup/) tutorial.
+The ButtonGroup is a set of toggle buttons that can be used as a mode switcher.
+This tutorial describes how to configure basic ButtonGroup features.

 ## Installation